 Vaginoplasty creates a vulva and vagina.
 OHSU’s Dr. Daniel Dugi and Dr. Geolani Dy, highly trained urologists and researchers, specialize in vaginoplasty.
 They also offer the option of robotic-assisted vaginoplasty.

 A vaginoplasty can allow patients to:

 - Have a body more closely aligned with their gender

 - Urinate while sitting

-- Feel sexual sensation and have intercourse
+- Feel sexual sensation and have penetrative intercourse with a vagina

 Before your consultation

-- Plan to discuss hair removal.
-For many patients, we recommend electrolysis.
+4. Plan to discuss hair removal.

 Pelvic floor physical therapy